christianmlong/personal/content/twisted_on_windows.md

 #### <a name="install_compiler"></a>Install a compiler

-Some of Twisted's dependencies have C extensions, and these packages are not available from the [Python Package Index](https://pypi.python.org/pypi) in the binary `wheel` format.
-So, you need a compiler to compile them from source.
-This used to be [tricky](http://stackoverflow.com/questions/2817869/error-unable-to-find-vcvarsall-bat), but fortunately, Microsoft now provides a free download that makes it easy.
-Download the [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/confirmation.aspx?id=44266).
-It may need to be installed as admin, to get around policy restrictions on compilers.
+Some of Twisted's dependencies have C extensions, and are not available from the [Python Package Index](https://pypi.python.org/pypi) in the binary `wheel` format.
+So, we need a compiler to compile them from source.
+This [used](http://stackoverflow.com/questions/26140192/microsoft-visual-c-compiler-for-python-2-7/28618559#28618559) [to](http://stackoverflow.com/questions/11405549/how-do-i-install-pycrypto-on-windows) [be](http://stackoverflow.com/questions/3047542/building-lxml-for-python-2-7-on-windows) [tricky](http://stackoverflow.com/questions/2817869/error-unable-to-find-vcvarsall-bat), but fortunately, Microsoft now provides a free download that makes it easy.
+Download the [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/details.aspx?id=44266).
+It may have to be installed as admin, to get around policy restrictions on compilers.

 #### <a name="upgrade_pip"></a>Upgrade pip and virtualenv

 The Python 2.7.9 installer now includes pip and virtualenv, and sets them up for you by default.
 However, it does not come with the very latest pip and virtualenv.
 Here's how to upgrade them to the latest versions.

 Start an admin command prompt.
-On Windows 8 and newer, 'Win-x then a' is a quick keyboard shortcut to open an admin command prompt.
+On Windows 8 and newer, Win-x then a is a quick keyboard shortcut to open an admin command prompt.

 Upgrade pip to  the latest version.